 Outdoor living areas in Charlotte have become an exciting way for homeowners to incorporate the pleasures of nature and our beautiful outdoors with family living areas.
 The concept for the outdoor room has remained the same but new advances in architecture, lighting, and furniture have dramatically increased its functionality in the modern home.

 Outdoor retreats infuse nature with all of the comforts that we enjoy indoors.
 Basic outdoor rooms contain a space for cooking and dining and more elaborate concepts include everything from sofas and beds to spas and meditation areas.
 The possibilities for outdoor rooms are almost limitless.
+Many people surround themselves with windows so it really does feel like the outside!
+Lots of windows in the summer also creates a very toasty sunroom.
+There are companies such as Graceland Windows and Doors which can meet anyone’s window needs.
 However, there are a few things you will want to keep in mind when planning and creating an exciting and useful space that you and your guests will be able to take pleasure in for years to come.

 1. Actual space needed.